UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: How is the workshop run?

-   - General sessions with small differences shown in UPPMAX vs. HPC2N in tabs
+   - General sessions with small differences shown for UPPMAX and HPC2N in tabs
    - Main focus on the NAISS resources at UPPMAX, but Kebnekaise specifics will be covered

 .. warning::